charliecalvert/CloudNotes/Assignments/OnlinePresence01.md

 The email address to use when sharing your Google Drive is shown below.
 So that black hat snoopers can't find my email too easily, I have translated it into plain English.
 It should, however, be a simple task for you to convert it into a normal email address:

 -  **charliecalvertbc at gmail dot com**

+## The Basics

+In this assignment we:

+- Create a document on Google Drive.
+- Place the document in in a folder you have shared with me.
+- Share both the folder and the document with the email account [described above][#my-email].
+- Be sure I have rights to edit this document, your folder and everything you submit for this course via Google Drive.
+In general, if you first share the folder with me, then everything you place in the folder should be shared with me automatically.

+In your new folder, create a document called **OnlinePresence-LastName**, where **LastName** is your last name.
+It should contain the same information as found in the HTML document described below.

 ## Folder names